mrseanryan/gpt-multi-atomic-agents/README.md

 - convert user input into data modifications (functions or GraphQL mutations)
 - to maximise user engagement, uses a 2-phase process:
   - Planning Phase:
-    - a router uses an LLM to process complex 'composite' user prompts, and automatically route them to the best sequence of your agents
+    - the `Orchestrator` uses an LLM to process complex 'composite' user prompts, and automatically route them to the best sequence of your agents
-      - the router rewrites the user prompt, to best suit each agent
+      - the Orchestrator rewrites the user prompt, to best suit each agent.
+This is to ensure quality and avoid unwanted 'over-eager' output.
       - an execution plan is generated
-      - the client can use the `router` to iterate over the execution plan, with user feedback
+      - the client can use the Orchestrator to iterate over the execution plan, with user feedback
   - Generation Phase:
       - when the user is happy -> the client can use the `generator` to execute the plan, using the recommended agents
       - the client then receives function calls (or GraphQL mutations) to update the data